DioxusLabs/docsite/docs-src/0.6/src/guide/new_app.md

 ![app](/assets/06_docs/default_dioxus_app.png)

 Congrats!
-You have your very first Dioxus App.
+You have your very first Dioxus app.

 ## Structure of the app

-Open the app in your favorite editor and take a look at its structure:
+Open the app in your editor and take a look at its structure:

 ```sh
 ├── Cargo.lock